 Meanwhile, do outreach for sponsorships.
 Consider sponsors that make sense for your event.
 Start with businesses that you frequent or might have a natural interest in your event.
 Focus on local businesses instead of large corporations who are often difficult to reach and involve.
 Consider your needs and expenses while contacting potential sponsors; many items can be donated by local businesses that would like to help with your cause.

 - Raffle & Silent Auction Prizes

 - Participant Party Favors

 - Printing & Mailing

 Lastly, know your facts about the EFEPA and epilepsy/seizure disorders.
+A good place to start is visiting our “Epilepsy 101” page for facts and figures.
 Sponsors, media and event attendees will want to know about the cause.
-A very important part about hosting an event is not just raising money, but to also raise awareness!
+A very important part about hosting an event is not just raising money but to also raise awareness!
 We are here for you to provide the supporting materials, flyers and handouts you need to help educate your attendees.

 Need some inspiration for your own DIY Fundraiser event?
 Check out what some of our Epilepsy Champions are organizing and doing in the community!
 Want to share your fundraising feats?
 Send your story and/or pictures to Melissa at firstname.lastname@example.org

 Epilepsy Warrior Alex Courtney is putting on his hiking boots for the EFEPA!
 To raise critical funds and awareness for our local epilepsy community, Alex is walking El Camino De Santiago, a 500-mile hike abroad.
 The pilgrimage will span over six weeks and will take him through the countryside of France to Spain.
 Joining him on this journey is mom, Jan Courtney.

 Here’s what Alex has to say about his journey: